slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Some people feel the rain.
 Others just get wet."
 -- Bob Marley [1945]*

+> *"The thing about smart people is that they seem crazy to dumb people."
+-- Stephen Hawking*

 > *"What is the difference between a madman and a genious?
 Success."
 -- Javier Milei [1970]*